phillcampbell/RubyCA/readme.md

 ## Note

-The first run still needs RubyCA run as root to be able to generate the ca certificates.
+The first run still needs RubyCA run as root to be able generate the ca certificates.

     $ sudo ./RubyCA